Kreispy/kreispy.github.io/_posts/2014-12-09-a-full-stack-adventure.md

 ---
 layout: post
-title: "Full-Stack Adventure: Trying out MEAN.JS"
+title: "Full-Stack Adventure"
-excerpt: "Exploring the MEAN stack and general web development"
 date: 2014-12-09T03:00:11-05:00
-modified: 2015-01-07
 ---

-## Section 1: Practical Motivation
+# Section 1: Practical Motivation
 It has been a while since my last post.
 For the past few months, I have been busy helping out the family business.
 On a high level, I have been serving as a consultant for the business handling everything from finances, marketing, communication, technical support and web development.